Frank Lovejoy: Early life

 He was born in the Bronx, New York, but grew up in New Jersey.
 His father, Frank Andrew Lovejoy Sr., was a furniture salesman from Maine.
 His mother, Nora, was born in Massachusetts, to Irish immigrant parents.

 Radio

 A successful radio actor, Lovejoy played Broadway Harry on the Gay Nineties Revue and was heard on the 1930s crime drama series Gang Busters.
 Lovejoy was a narrator (during the first season) for the show This Is Your FBI.

 In radio soap operas, Lovejoy played Dr. Christopher Ellerbe in Valiant Lady, Sam Foster in This Day Is Ours, and he had the roles of Brad Forbes on Brave Tomorrow and Larry Halliday in Bright Horizon.
 He also played the title character on the syndicated The Blue Beetle in 1940, several episodes of The Whistler, and starred in the later newspaper drama series Night Beat in the early 1950s and in episodes of Suspense in the late 1950s.
 He also starred as John Malone in The Amazing Mr. Malone.
-He appeared as boxer Rory Malone in the March 20, 1949 episode of Pat Novak for Hire entitled "Rory Malone".
+He appeared as boxer Rory Malone in the March 20, 1949, episode of Pat Novak for Hire titled "Rory Malone".